ilustreous/array_programming_tutorial/sphinxdoc/apnumpy.rst

   - Microsoft less than a year a go ported numpy/scipy into `IronPython <http://pytools.codeplex.com/wikipage?title=NumPy%20and%20SciPy%20for%20.Net>`_

-    - May have some other motives but they see the pull numpy/scipy has on the scientific community
+    - May have some other motives but they value in this space
-    - When I went to pycon 2011 the microsoft guys were really trying to sell me the `Azure platform <http://www.microsoft.com/windowsazure/>`_ for use with IronPython.

-  - AQR Capital - hedgefund in chicago pushing the stack with their `pandas <https://github.com/wesm/pandas>`_ module (a level above numpy).
+  - AQR Capital - hedge fund in chicago built a stack on top of numpy called `pandas <https://github.com/wesm/pandas>`_ for timeseries data

   - Matlab views numpy/scipy as a true competitor

-    - I was on a conference call with some programmers at matlab trying to uncover a memory problem we were having.
+    - I was on a conference call with some programmers at matlab trying to uncover a memory problem we were having
-    - I asked them what they thought of python and the numpy/scipy stack and maybe some how integrate the two.
-    - They told me that python is one of their leading competitors for market share.
+    - They told me that python is one of their leading competitors for market share

 Overview
 ========